abelsj60/my-site/app/data/reveries/02-02-2019-welcome-to-reverie.md

 Here's what it may be:

-A spot for a few thougths about whatever inspires me, hopefully momentarily.
+A spot for a few thoughts about whatever inspires me, momentarily.
 That should keep it light, although, I have a couple longer pieces I'd like to do about things like:

-* The state of TV network Web sites (ABC, CBS, NBC)
+* The state of broadcast TV Web sites
-* Gripes about Netflix and Amazon Prime
+* Some thoughts on Netflix and Amazon Prime
-* A question about Apple and Facebook privacy options
+* A question about privacy options on smartphones

 Here's how it works:

 * Reverie is accessed through the footer, not header, because it's irregular and ancillary to the rest of the site.
 Like a daydream.
 * Clicking Reverie from Reverie will take you back to whereever you came from in the site.
 If you came direct, you'll go home.
 * I built this from scratch.
 It's an actual, real-life, home-grown blog.
 Half the point was to figure out how to do it.
-I'll write about it soon-ish.
+I'll write about that soon-ish.

 What about social sharing and the like?